ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 Critical_Star has been well known in the entire osu!mania community for his expertise in mapping and ranking 7K charts countless times.
 However, this mapset is undoubtedly THE best grand set that he has produced throughout his mapping career.

 Charting a Ludicin song is usually a complex task due to the tiebreaker-style songs with a lot of genres combined, especially in 7K.
-The chart offers many pattern variations that represent both the fast and slow pace of the music, with well thought-out long note placements, hybrid combinations with tech aspects of rice and chordstreams that emphasize the music and contrast between every section.
+The chart offers many pattern variations that represent both the fast and slow pace of the music, with well-thought-out long note placements, hybrid combinations with tech aspects of rice and chordstreams that emphasize the music and contrast between every section.
 The beauty of the storyboard and keysound also complement that extremely well.

-Without a doubt, this boss chart deserves its place as the top spotlight pick and we are confident that it will bring you along for the best of experiences and most most rewarding of rides!
+Without a doubt, this boss chart deserves its place as the top spotlight pick, and we are confident that it will bring you along for the best of experiences and most rewarding of rides!

 #### Playlist A